linkeddatacenter/kees/README.md

 KEES proposes some specifications to add metadata to a *domain knowledge* in order to make it tradeable and shareable.

-This means to formalize, license and transfer specific know hows:
+KEES allows to formalize, license and transfer specific know hows:

 - how to collect the right data,
 - how much you can trust in your data,